pengbotao/itopic.go/posts/python/Python常用库 - 数据库.md

 Python常用连接Mysql的库有三种：

-- MySQLdb
+- MySQLdb: MySQLdb is an thread-compatible interface to the popular MySQL database server that provides the Python database API.
-    - mysqlclient
+    - mysqlclient: This is a fork of MySQLdb1.
-- PyMySQL
+- PyMySQL: This package contains a pure-Python MySQL client library, based on PEP 249.
-- MySQL-Connector/Python
+- MySQL-Connector/Python: MySQL Connector/Python is a standardized database driver for Python platforms and development.

 ## MySQLdb, mysqlclient and MySQL connector/Python的区别?